 the Operation Parameters Present subfield shall be set to 1;

-the Operation Parameters subfield shall indicate the updated operation parameters (as applicable) (#16053).
+the Operation Parameters subfield shall indicate the updated operation parameters (as applicable) (#16053) for the link identified by the value of the Link ID subfield.

 An AP affiliated with an AP MLD shall not transmit a Multi-Link Operation Update Request frame.

 An operation parameter update capable AP affiliated with an AP MLD that received a Multi-Link Operation Update Request frame including a Reconfiguration Multi-Link element with Operation Update Type subfield equal to 0 shall respond with a Multi-Link Operation Update Response frame.
-The Status Code subfield of the Multi-Link Operation Update Response frame shall be set to one of 0 (SUCCESS) or (#16872)<ANA> (#15475, 16450) (DENIED_ OPERATION_PARAMETER _UPDATE).
+The Status Code subfield of the Multi-Link Operation Update Response frame shall be set to one of 0 (SUCCESS) or (#16872) 141 (#15475, 16450) (NEED_MORE_TIME ).

 Before the AP affiliated with the AP MLD transmits the corresponding Multi-Link Operation Update Response frame with the Status Code subfield set to 0, the AP affiliated with the AP MLD shall not apply the operation parameters of the non-AP STA affiliated with the non-AP MLD indicated in the Operation Parameter Info subfield in the Reconfiguration Multi-Link element of the Multi-Link Operation Update Request frame.